In Vitro Fertilization (IVF)

 The exact risks to children conceived after IVF are difficult to study and quantify.
 While some studies illustrate a higher risk to children born after IVF cycles, it is possible that these risks are due to the underlying state of infertility and are not exclusively due to the IVF treatment itself.

 The most common risk to babies born after IVF is related to multiple gestation, which can cause premature birth.
 Other complications include a small increase in the risk of birth defects and pregnancy complications as described below.

 Multiple gestation resulting in preterm birth

-The degree of impairment due to preterm birth is completely related to the timing of the birth; children born more prematurely have more severe complications and greater risk of long-term impairment.
+The degree of impairment due to preterm birth is related to the timing of the birth; children born more prematurely have more severe complications and greater risk of long-term impairment.
 Prematurity may result in complications involving:

 - Pulmonary immaturity and difficulty breathing

 - Cerebral hemorrhage (bleeding in the brain, possibly causing long-term handicaps)

 - Visual impairment including blindness

 The baseline risk of a major birth defect for all children in the United States is 3-5 percent.
 IVF pregnancies have an approximately 1-2 percent higher chance of having a major birth defect (predominately cardiovascular and musculoskeletal abnormalities).